-The World Dance Alliance – Americas announces a call for dance-for-camera works for the third annual WDAA Digital Dance Concert, a double-blind reviewed online presentation of videoed choreographies and dance films created specifically for the camera.
+The World Dance Alliance Americas hosts an annual dance-for-camera Digital Dance Concert, a double-blind reviewed online presentation of videoed choreographies and dance films created specifically for the camera.
 The Digital Dance Concert aims to offer a virtual platform for choreographers, companies, and dance filmmakers to present, promote, and disseminate their work.

 Artist Statement: Connection Lost is a dance shortfilm that shows how mobile devices are decreasing social connectivity and interfering with human interaction.
 There is no more intimacy nor closeness between people; glances and communication are being centered in an object, focusing on the ones who are not present and missing out on the ones who are.
 These is presented in a one shot film, a trip of the camera through the city, showing how devices affect people´s daily lives and relationships.